spacemeshos/go-spacecraft/README.md

 # Spacecraft

-Spacecraft is a CLI tool which lets us deploy Spacemesh networks in GCP.
+Spacecraft is a CLI tool which lets you deploy Spacemesh networks in GCP.
 It uses kubernetes REST APIs and Helm charts for deployment of different services.

+Features supported by spacecraft are the following:

-It allows you to create a new network, add miner to existing network, delete a miner from an network, upgrade config or spacemesh release of a network, create a network network without bootstrap, calculate rewards of a network, deploy web services for a network.
+- create a new network
+- add miner to existing network
+- delete a miner from an network
+- upgrade config or spacemesh release of a network
+- create a network without bootstrap i.e., it doesn't deploy a bootstrap node and instead connects to an existing network.
+- calculate rewards of a network
+- deploy web services for a network.

 Here is an high level architecture of a complete network deployed on GCP using spacecraft: